Print Page

 An epigenetic clock is a type of DNA clock based on measuring natural DNA methylation levels to estimate the biological age of a tissue, cell type or organ.
 The age of many human tissues and cells is reflected in chemical changes to DNA.
 Biological aging clocks and biomarkers of aging are expected to find many uses in biological research since age is a fundamental characteristic of most organisms.
 The finding provides insights for cancer, aging, and stem cell research.

 Epigenetic clocks already exist to reflect the pace of aging in humans, but in order to measure and test the effects of interventions in the lab, BWH investigators have developed an age-predicting clock designed for studies in mice.
 The new clock accurately predicts mouse biological age and the effects of genetic and dietary factors, giving the scientific community a new tool to better understand aging and test new interventions.
-Their results are published this week in Cell Metabolism.
+Their results are published in Cell Metabolism.

 To develop their "clock," researchers took blood samples from 141 mice and, from among two million sites, pinpointed 90 sites from across the methylome that can predict biological age.
 (The methylome refers to all of the sites in the genome where chemical changes known as methylation take place, changing how and when DNA information is read.)